MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 <validation step="4a350ebe-5f23-43de-a6f0-6794d3d9e7cd" />

 ### Task 3: Implement Azure virtual machine-level backup

-In this task, you will implement Azure virtual-machine level backup.
+In this task, you will implement Azure virtual-machine level backup to ensure data protection and recovery for your virtual machines.

    >**Note**: Before you start this task, make sure that the deployment you initiated in the first task of this lab has successfully completed.
 You can check that by going to the respected resource group in the Azure portal and on the overview page of the resource group click on **Deployments**.